antonlogvinenko/jacket/README.md

 Current state:
 * Lexer with regular grammar described by the means of finite state machine.
 Batteries (fsm) included.
 Ready.
 * Parser.
 Ready.
 * Semantic analysis.
-In progress, ready in a week
+Ready.
 * Code generation.
-Yet to come.
+In progress, "jacket-2" branch.
 * Optimizations.
 Probably.

 Not really serious about optimizations and production ready release.
 For now. :)